 Topics to research in advance include:

-- Level of activity—Find out what choices you have when it comes to organized tour time versus free time.
-Is hiking required, and if so, how difficult are the trails?
-What accommodations are there for any health-related restrictions?
+Level of activity—Find out what choices you have when it comes to organized tour time versus free time.
+If hiking is required, find out how difficult the trails are.
+Find out if there are accommodations for any health-related restrictions.

 The Good of Going "Green"